-A student seeking admission into the programme governed by these regulations should have completed 17 years as on 30th June of the concerned Academic Year.
+A student seeking admission into any of the programmes governed by these regulations should have completed 17 years as on 30th June of the concerned Academic Year.
 The candidate should not have completed 21 years of age as on 1st July of the Academic year under consideration.
 In the case of SC/ST candidates, the age limit is relaxable for three years for both the cases.